Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Auto-Focus Transformer for Sports Video Question Answering

 where $\mathcal{F}$ is a set of pre-defined focal lengths. $\mathcal{D}_j^f=\{i||i-j|\leq f\}$ is the index set of the neighbours of $\bm{q}_j$ within focal length $f$. $\alpha_f\in(0,1)$ is the dynamic weight of focus $f$, satisfying $\sum_f\alpha_f=1$ and depended on the question.
-As shown in Figure \ref{aft}, $\bm{\alpha}=\{\alpha_f\}_{f=1}^\mathcal{|F|}$ are obtained by applying linear projection and softmax to the global representation of question.
-Compared to traditional attention that models global dependencies in any case, our AFA captures only the temporal dependencies of the scale required by the question.
-This design allows the model to focus solely on crucial information and discard irrelevant parts for better prediction.
-We denote the output of AFT as $\bm{M}$.
+As shown in Fig. \ref{aft}, $\bm{\alpha}=\{\alpha_f\}_{f=1}^\mathcal{|F|}$ are obtained by applying linear projection\footnote{\mr{We also explored a more complex alternative structure—a two-layer MLP—and found that it yields results comparable to those of the linear projection.}} and softmax to the global representation of question. \mr{Since the required scale of temporal dependency is inherently question-dependent, our AFA is designed to selectively focus on only the relevant scale(s) dictated by the question.
+This targeted modeling ensures the model prioritizes crucial information and filters out irrelevant temporal cues, thereby enhancing the accuracy of predictions.}